bkesterbyld/majestic-velociraptor/src/pages/index.md

         image_alt: Feature 1 placeholder image
         media_position: right
         media_width: fifty
-      - title: 'Workflow, Analytic and Machine Learning Solutions'
+      - title: 'Analytic, Workflow and Machine Learning Solutions'
         content: >
           Byld's team has worked with several private lenders on a variety of workflow and analytics applications.
 We have deep experience building